 Human babies need the care to grow and develop.
-A loving parent devotes a lot of time, energy, and effort to taking care of the little one, teaching him or her to walk, to talk, and eventually to take care of oneself.
+A loving parent devotes a lot of time, energy, and effort to taking care of the little one, teaching him or her to walk, talk, and eventually to take care of oneself.

 We need physical and emotional care throughout our adulthood, especially when we are unwell.
-As we get older, our physical strength and energy decrease, and we need care and help to live our day to day life.
+As we get older, our physical strength and energy decrease, and we need care and help to live our day-to-day life.

 It is important to extend the concept of care to boundaries beyond one’s own family.
-By taking part in community events, by volunteering at goodwill and charity activities, by working for the lesser privileged sections of the society, and such, we learn to care beyond defining boundaries.
+By taking part in community events, volunteering at goodwill and charity activities, working for the lesser privileged sections of the society, and such, we learn to care beyond defining boundaries.